Geraint H. Jenkins

-Geraint Huw Jenkins, FBA, FLSW (24 January 1946 – 7 January 2025) was a historian and academic who specialised in the history of Wales.
-He was Professor of Welsh History at the Aberystwyth University (then University College of Wales, Aberystwyth) from 1990 to 1993, when he became Director of the University of Wales Centre for Advanced Welsh and Celtic Studies.
-In 2009, he retired from academia and was appointed Professor Emeritus of Welsh History at the University of Wales.
+Geraint Huw Jenkins, FBA, FLSW (24 January 1946 – 7 January 2025) was born in Penparcau, a village outside Aberystwyth, Ceredigion in Mid Wales.
+He was an academic historian who specialised in the history of Wales.
+Jenkins married author Ann Ffrancon, with whom he had three daughters, Gwenno, Angharad and Rhiannon.
+From 1990 to 1993 Jenkins was Professor of Welsh History at the University College of Wales, Aberystwyth.
+In 1993 he became Director of the University of Wales Centre for Advanced Welsh and Celtic Studies.
+Jenkins retired from academia in 2009 and was appointed Emeritus professor of Welsh History at the University of Wales.
+In 2010 he was one of the founding fellows of the Learned Society of Wales.
+Jenkins wrote many essays and over thirty books on many subjects and was the general editor of the series A social history of the Welsh language.

 Life and career

-Born on 24 January 1946, Jenkins attended grammar school in Aberystwyth and then completed his undergraduate studies at the University College of Wales, Swansea, in 1967.
-He proceeded to carry out his doctoral studies at Swansea University, also then within the University of Wales, under the direction of Glanmor Williams; his PhD was awarded in 1974.
-Jenkins lectured at Aberystwyth from 1968; he was promoted to senior lecturer in 1981 and reader in 1988, before being appointed Professor of Welsh History in 1990.
-In 1993, he was appointed Director of the University of Wales Centre for Advanced Welsh and Celtic Studies, serving until 2008; in 2009, he was appointed Emeritus Professor at the University of Wales.
-He served on the Board of Celtic Studies at the University of Wales from 1985, and chaired the board from 1993 to 2007.
+Jenkins attended grammar school in Aberystwyth from which in 1967 he went to the University College of Wales, Swansea to study history.
+At Swansea he studied for a PhD on literature and religion between the Reformation and Methodism under the direction of Professor Glanmor Williams.
+In 1968 Jenkins returned to Ceredigion and became a lecturer in Welsh history in the University College of Wales, Aberystwyth.
+He was promoted to senior lecturer in 1981 and reader in 1988.
+And in 1990 he was appointed Professor of Welsh History.
+In 1993 he was appointed Director of the University of Wales Centre for Advanced Welsh and Celtic Studies, serving until 2008.
+In 2009 he was appointed Emeritus Professor at the University of Wales.
+He served on the 'Board of Celtic Studies' at the University of Wales from 1985 and chaired the board from 1993 to 2007.

 Jenkins was particularly noted for his contribution to the study of Iolo Morganwg and his work in collating and editing the papers of the latter to enable the publication of A Rattleskull Genius: The Many Faces of Iolo Morganwg (Iolo Morganwg and the Romantic Tradition in Wales (2006).
-The book has been described as "a scholarly feast", but a reviewer also warned that "...it must run some risk of satiating the appetite it is designed to whet."
+A reviewer described it as "a scholarly feast" but warned that "...it must run some risk of satiating the appetite it is designed to whet."

+While at Swansea Jenkins played for his college football team and watched the 'Swans' at home.
+He subsequently wrote about footballers in Wales, three books about Swansea City Football Club, and two concise biographies about two famous Welsh international footballers, John Charles and Billy Meredith.

 Jenkins died on 7 January 2025, aged 78.

 Honours

-Jenkins was elected a Fellow of the British Academy in 2002, and was among the founding fellows of the Learned Society of Wales on its inception in 2010.
-He received a doctor of letters degree from the University of Wales in 1994.
+Jenkins received a Doctor of Letters degree from the University of Wales in 1994.
+He was elected a Fellow of the British Academy in 2002.
+And he was among the founding fellows of the Learned Society of Wales when it was established in 2010.